 This is another creative navbar design concept.
 As the name implies, the creator has used an underwater-style animation effect for the navbar menu.
 If you plan to use a full-screen menu option for your website, this animated bootstrap navbar design will be a good choice.
 The menu options are quick and respond quickly so the user can easily navigate to the page they want.
 The attention to detail in this concept is impressive, it is almost perfect like you see in a premium template.
 If you like the whole concept, then you can simply use the code script as such on your website.

 Navigation Bar by Jan Kaděra

 In this example, you get an interesting bootstrap navbar design.
 The creator has used a 3D style navbar design.
 In the default design, the creator has placed the navbar in a flat position to let you fully experience the 3D elevation.
 But, you can place the navbar in the vertical and horizontal position to easily access the options.
 The 3D concept works impressively in this design and the code script will help you make such design without any issue.
 Another advantage of this bootstrap navbar example is it is made purely using the CSS3 script, hence this code won’t make your website heavy and loads faster.

 Hamburger style menus are used extensively used in all types of websites.
 Since the design can be easily adapted to mobile and website interfaces, these designs are preferred a lot by the designers.
-In this design, the creator has used expanding animation in the hamburger menu.
-The menu unfolds smoothly and quickly so that the user can easily access the menu bar whenever they want.
+The creator has used expanding animation in the hamburger menu in this design.
+The menu unfolds smoothly and quickly so the user can easily access the menu bar whenever they want.
 If you are looking for a swift transition effect for your navigation menu, this design could help you.
-The developer has shared the entire code with you, so you can easily utilize the code to make your own menu in no time.
+The developer has shared the entire code with you, so you can easily utilize the code to make your menu in no time.

 Line Menu Styles